Section 2: Extension Service

 Farmers have always studied ways of improving their tools and their methods.
 Farmers’ inventions of machinery and methods have moved production agriculture forward by great leaps, allowing fewer farmers to feed more people with crops raised on the same amount of land.
 During the 19th century, colleges provided places for scientists to study agriculture, too.

 In the United States, the federal government has taken an interest in agricultural improvements in order to promote the national interests, support an industrial society, and maintain strength in international trade.
 Two federal programs have been very beneficial to North Dakota farmers.
 The first was the Morrill Land Grant Act of 1862.
-This law set aside thousands of acres to support an agricultural college and agricultural research in each qualifying state.
+This law set aside thousands of acres from the federally-owned public domain to support an agricultural college and agricultural research in each qualifying state.
 North Dakota State University (previously North Dakota Agricultural College) is our land grant university.

 The second program was established in 1914, when Congress passed the Smith-Lever Act.
 This law created a partnership between the land grant colleges and the U.S. Department of Agriculture.
 The partnership was called Cooperative Extension work.
 Extension agents, employed by both the state and the federal government, were to bring new research from the college to farmers and demonstrate how to make practical use of new ideas.
 Through demonstrations and workshops, extension agents were to show farmers (and their families) how to improve their farming and ranching methods and how to make their homes more efficient and sanitary.